Joy To The World

 I have said numerous times from this pulpit that we who wear the name of Christ should be the happiest folks we know.
 But maybe I am selling that a bit short, because it is easy for us to mistake happiness for joy.
 Our happiness depends upon what happens to you, if all the circumstances are right, then you can be happy.
 But Joy is different.
 Let’s see if we can unpack what I mean.

 In Acts 16 a slave girl who had a spirit by which she predicted the future met Paul and Barnabas.
 This girl followed them, shouting, These men are servants of the Most High God, who are telling you the way to be saved.
-Finally Paul became so frustrated that he turned around and said to the spirit, In the name of Jesus Christ I command you to come out of her!
+Finally Paul became so frustrated that he turned around and said, In the name of Jesus Christ I command you to come out of her!
 At that moment the spirit left her.

 When the owners of the slave girl realized that their moneymaker was gone, they grabbed Paul and Silas and dragged them into the marketplace to face the authorities.
 They accused them saying, These men are throwing our city into an uproar.
 The judges ordered Paul and Silas to be stripped, beaten, and thrown into prison.
 The jailer put them in the inner cell and fastened their feet in the stocks.